MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Methodology

 We use datasets of 100 puzzles per size with the smørrebrød theme, and evaluate using all sizes from 2×1 to 5×5, except 5×4 and 5×5 ($N_{\mathrm{objects}}\times N_{\mathrm{attributes}}$), as larger puzzles would take too many resources for both generation and evaluation.
 Puzzles with 1 object would require no clues.
 We generate 5 red herrings per puzzle and remove 4 or 5 to also create datasets with one or no red herring.

-Performance is evaluated using the metrics of \citetlanguageresource{zebralogic}: Puzzle-level accuracy, $A_{\mathrm{puzzle}}$, which is 1 for a correct response and 0 otherwise; and cell-wise accuracy, $A_{\mathrm{cell}}$, which is the fraction of correct cells in the response matrix.
+Performance is evaluated using the metrics of \citetlanguageresource{lin2025zebralogic}: Puzzle-level accuracy, $A_{\mathrm{puzzle}}$, which is 1 for a correct response and 0 otherwise; and cell-wise accuracy, $A_{\mathrm{cell}}$, which is the fraction of correct cells in the response matrix.

 We compute standard deviations assuming that $A_{\mathrm{puzzle}}$ follows a Bernoulli distribution and $A_{\mathrm{cell}}$ approximately follows a normal distribution.
-See App. \ref{app:std} for more explanation of the use of standard deviations.
+See Appendix~\ref{app:std} for more explanation of the use of standard deviations.